Durham-Hackathon/durham-hackathon/newton.md

 ## How to drop a ball *for real*

 The *equations of motion* are a set of formulas that enable us to describe the movement of an object.
-An object in free fall simply moves along a straight line since it is only driven by earth's gravitational force that accelerates the object by means of the  earth's gravitational constant $$g \sim 9.81 \frac{m}{s^2}$$.
-Therefore, we only need to consider the equations of motion for linear motion with constant acceleration.
+An object in free fall simply moves along a straight line since it is only driven by gravity that accelerates the object by means of the  earth's gravitational constant $$g \sim 9.81 \frac{m}{s^2}$$.
+Therefore, we only need to consider the equations of motion for linear motions with constant acceleration.

 To describe the motion of an object in free fall, we consider the following values:
 - the initial velocity $$u$$